 Called a “city of neighbourhoods,” each with a distinct character and ethnic mix.
 People of British origin were historically the largest ethnic group in the city, and elements of British society and culture are highly visible in some areas, particularly South Granville and Kerrisdale.
 The Chinese are by far the largest visible ethnic group in the city, and Vancouver has one of the most diverse Chinese-speaking communities, with several Chinese languages being represented.

 There is also a sizable aboriginal community in Vancouver as well as in the surrounding metropolitan region, with the result that Vancouver constitutes the largest native community in the province.
 Vancouver has a substantial gay community, and British Columbia was the second Canadian jurisdiction to legalize same-sex marriage as a constitutional right, shortly after Ontario.
 The downtown area around Davie Street is home to most of the city’s gay clubs and bars and is known as Davie Village.

-I have returned to Vancouver on three occasions and every time I also seem be taken away by the beauty of the city, strolling Stanely Park, visiting the Vancouver Aquarium, crossing the Capilino Suspension Bridge, taking a ferry ride across the bay, drinks in Gasstown, shopping on Robson Street, cable car ride up Grousse Mountain and watching the sunset at Sunset Beach.
+I have returned to Vancouver on three occasions and every time I also seem to be taken away by the beauty of the city, strolling Stanely Park, visiting the Vancouver Aquarium, crossing the Capilano Suspension Bridge, taking a ferry ride across the bay, drinks in Gastown, shopping on Robson Street, cable car ride up Grouse Mountain and watching the sunset at Sunset Beach.